Tall celebrities are few and far between. If you’ve ever met a celebrity and been surprised at how short they were, your eyes did not deceive you.

 Brooke Shields – 6’0”

 Shields was just 14 when she began her modeling career, but she’s managed to nab steady work in Hollywood well into her 50s, thanks in part to her stunning features and rangy figure.
+She went on to become one of the most successful tall celebrities.

 John Corbett – 6’5”